maronglamin/marketplus/docs/PDF_EXPORT_README.md

-# PDF Export Feature
+# PDF Export Functionality

-This document describes the PDF export functionality added to the marketplace app.
+This document describes the PDF export functionality added to the SNAP app.

 ## Overview